GoogleCloudPlatform/appengine-maven-archetypes-java/endpoints-skeleton-archetype/src/main/resources/archetype-resources/README.md

 #set( $symbol_pound = '#' )
 #set( $symbol_dollar = '$' )
 #set( $symbol_escape = '\' )
-# Skeleton Google Cloud Endpoints Frameworks for App Engine using a discovery document
+# Skeleton Google Cloud Endpoints Frameworks for App Engine

-This generated sample provides a skeleton to get started with Cloud Endpoints Frameworks for App Engine using a discovery document.
+This generated sample provides a skeleton to get started with Cloud Endpoints Frameworks for App Engine.
 This sample contains comments of how to use the prior Endpoints Frameworks as well.
 For clarity, the prior Endpoints Frameworks and the new Endpoints Frameworks are denoted as Endpoints Frameworks v1.0 and Endpoints Frameworks v2.0 respectively.

-Google Cloud Endpoints Frameworks v2.0 provides new functionality which may require payment and uses an OpenAPI specification instead of the discovery document.
+Google Cloud Endpoints Frameworks v2.0 provides new functionality which may require payment and uses an OpenAPI specification.
 The OpenAPI development process is explained [here][8] and a quickstart is provided [here][9].

 ## Products
 - [Google App Engine Standard][1]